buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 Examples:

-- ❌ Codes: `CLS03`, `CLS04`, `CLPRP-01` - last code with a dash separator, unlike the others
+- ❌ Codes: 'CLS03', 'CLS04', 'CLPRP-01' - last code with a dash separator, unlike the others
-- ❌ Names: `Load Capacity` (title case), `Power zone` (sentence case), `ZoneCategories` (pascal case) - not consistent naming convention.
+- ❌ Names: 'Load Capacity' (title case), 'Power zone' (sentence case), 'ZoneCategories' (pascal case) - not consistent naming convention.
-- ❌ Code: `74ts8bifnc74e7toe8n` - hard to interpret or identify in IFC data
+- ❌ Code: '74ts8bifnc74e7toe8n' - hard to interpret or identify in IFC data
-- ✔️ Code 1: `IsExternal`, Name 1: `is external`, Code 2: `AirTerminal`, Name 2: `air terminal` - both codes and names follow consistent naming schemas, and the codes are also interpretable.
+- ✔️ Code 1: 'IsExternal', Name 1: 'is external', Code 2: 'AirTerminal', Name 2: 'air terminal' - both codes and names follow consistent naming schemas, and the codes are also interpretable.

+### GEN-06
+**Use of correct types**

+Ensure that each item is assigned the appropriate type.

+Examples:

+- ✔️ 'Cement' is a `Class` with ClassType: `Material`.
+- ✔️ 'Volume' is a `Property` (it should also have adequate Dimension: 3 0 0 0 0 0 0, and DataType: Real)

 ## Dictionary

 ### DCT-01
 **Dictionary should be 'Active'**

-Ensure that the dictionary is in the status `Active`.
+Ensure that the dictionary is in the status 'Active'.
 It is possible to apply for verification while in 'Preview', but it is only to be granted after a positive review and a change of status to 'Active'.

 ### DCT-02
 **Dictionary names should not be misleading**